uhub/awesome-c/README.md

 * [psobot/ipsumcrypt](https://github.com/psobot/ipsumcrypt) - A small C program to embed binary data into the whitespace between words.
 * [pkmital/StickFigureOSC](https://github.com/pkmital/StickFigureOSC) - Streams PrimeSense NITE's Skeleton Data via OSC (XCode Project)
 * [niftylight/niftyled](https://github.com/niftylight/niftyled) - library designed to provide an abstract interface for LED/lighting hardware to easily control it using pixel data.
-* [mrrrgn/tcp2d](https://github.com/mrrrgn/tcp2d) - A utility to produce data sets for machine learning and statistical analysis from tcp streams.
 * [mfragkoulis/PiCO_QL](https://github.com/mfragkoulis/PiCO_QL) - SQL query interface to C++ collections and C data structures.
 Also configurable as a loadable Linux kernel module and an extension to Valgrind tools.
 * [memo/ofxMSAInterpolator](https://github.com/memo/ofxMSAInterpolator) - C++ openFrameworks addon with a set of template classes for doing various types of interpolations on data with any number of dimensions.
 You can feed the system an arbitrary number of data, then resample at any resolution, or ask for the value at any percentage along the data.
 Input data can be floats (for 1D splines, Vec2f (for 2D splines), Vec3f (for 3D splines), or even matrices, or custom data types (e.g. biped pose).
 Demo at www.memo.tv/msainterpolator
 * [matildah/fastcat](https://github.com/matildah/fastcat) - netcat-like thing that uses the linux syscall splice(2) to avoid overhead from copying data from kernelspace/userspace